 Each active facility within the program is inspected once a year; however, inspectors may return to a site for a follow up inspection within the same year.
 Follow-up inspections occur when business owner is tasked with property remediation (solvent spillage; solvent, chemical or waste oil run off into the storm drain; etc.) or providing documentation for the proper disposal of the waste generated on site.

 The overall goal is to deter unlawful disposal of hazardous waste that contaminates our surface and our drinking water.

-The most common types of businesses currently active within the Waste Management Audit Program include:
+The most common types of businesses currently active within the Waste Management Assessment Program include: